Kindertransport: Organisation and management

 The first party of 196 children arrived at Harwich on the TSS Prague on 2 December, three weeks after Kristallnacht, disembarking at Parkeston Quay.
 A plaque unveiled in 2011 at Harwich harbour marks this event.

 In the following nine months almost 10,000 unaccompanied children, mainly Jewish, travelled to England.

 There were also Kindertransports to other countries, such as France, Belgium, the Netherlands, Sweden and Denmark.
 Dutch humanitarian Geertruida Wijsmuller-Meijer arranged for 1,500 children to be admitted to the Netherlands; the children were supported by the Dutch Committee for Jewish Refugees, which was paid by the Dutch Jewish Community.
 In Sweden, the Jewish Community of Stockholm negotiated with the government for an exception to the country's restrictive policy on Jewish refugees for a number of children.
 Eventually around 500 Jewish children from Germany aged between 1 and 15 were granted temporary residence permits on the condition that their parents would not try to enter the country.
 The children were selected by Jewish organisations in Germany and placed in foster homes and orphanages in Sweden.

 Initially the children came mainly from Germany and Austria (part of the Greater Reich after Anschluss).
 From 15 March 1939, with the German occupation of Czechoslovakia, transports from Prague were hastily organised.
-Transports out of Nazi-occupied Europe continued until the declaration of war on 1 September 1939.
+Transports out of Nazi-occupied Europe continued until the War began in September 1939.

 A smaller number of children flew to Croydon Airport, mainly from Prague.
 Other ports in England receiving the children included Dover.